 Some might say the best part of sleeping over at the National Archives is snoozing the night away beneath the Constitution, but we know the best part is having the Archivist of the United States make you pancakes for breakfast!
 Three times a year, kids and their parents can stay overnight at the National Archives. … Continue reading The Archivist’s Favorite Pancakes

 In honor of Women's History Month, I want to celebrate one of our most cherished former employees—Sara Dunlap Jackson.
-After I was appointed Historian last year, numerous local historians approached me to say that I just had to research Sara Dunlap Jackson because she was so important to the history of the agency.
-Sara Dunlap … Continue reading Sara Dunlap Jackson: Archivist Extraordinaire
+After I was appointed Historian, numerous local historians approached me to say that I just had to research Sara Dunlap Jackson because she was so important to the history of the agency.
+Archivist Sara Jackson, 1955. … Continue reading Sara Dunlap Jackson: Archivist Extraordinaire

 Due to the popularity of the inaugural Rotunda sleepover in January, the National Archives and the Foundation for the National Archives (FNA) have partnered to host summer and fall sleepovers for children 8 to 12 years old.
 The sleepovers are scheduled for August 2 and October 18.
 The Foundation is giving away 3 free tickets--enter the … Continue reading Two more sleepover opportunities at the National Archives!